-Percentage of students who exercised to strengthen muscles during 3 hours or more of the past seven days
+Percentage of students who exercised to strengthen muscles during 3 days or more of the past seven days

-90% of the participating principals in grade 6-12 schools indicate that physical education is a required course, but mostly in middle school/junior high school.
+91% of the participating principals in grade 6-12 schools indicate that physical education is a required course, but mostly in middle school/junior high school.

 6th grade 100% 7th grade 99%

-8th grade 98% 9th grade 89%
+8th grade 99% 9th grade 92%

-10th grade 45% 11th grade 27%
+10th grade 42% 11th grade 23%

-12th grade 28%
+12th grade 24%

-- 45% provide opportunities for students to participate in intramural activities or physical activity clubs. - 64% require students who fail physical education to repeat the course (schools that require PE for students).
+- 46% provide opportunities for students to participate in intramural activities or physical activity clubs. - 69% require students who fail physical education to repeat the course (schools that require PE for students).

-- 76% require that a newly hired physical education teacher or specialist be certified, licensed, or endorsed by the state in physical education. - In the past two years, 43% of lead health education teachers participated in a staff development activity dealing with physical activity or fitness. - 63% of the health education teachers would like to participate in staff development dealing with physical activity or fitness.
+- 73% of participating lead health teachers are certified, licensed, or endorsed by the state to teach health education in middle or high school. - In the past two years, 43% of lead health education teachers participated in a staff development activity dealing with physical activity or fitness. - 53% of the health education teachers would like to participate in staff development dealing with physical activity or fitness.

-SCREEN TIME - A MAJOR BARRIER TO Physical Activity
+SCREEN TIME - A MAJOR BARRIER TO PHYSICAL ACTIVITY

-- 19% of Nebraska high school students spend three or more hours during an average school day watching television. - 32% of Nebraska high school students played video games/computer games or used a computer. for non-school work for three or more hours during an average school day.
+- 19% of Nebraska high school students spend three or more hours during an average school day watching television. - 38% of Nebraska high school students played video games/computer games or used a computer. for non-school work for three or more hours during an average school day.

-PHYSICAL ACTIVITY AMONG NEBRASKA YOUTH, FROM 2005 to 2015 (YRBS)
+PHYSICAL ACTIVITY AMONG NEBRASKA YOUTH, FROM 2010 TO 2016 (YRBS)

-Physical Activity 2005 2011 2013 2015 Physically active a total of at least 60 minutes per day on five or more of the past seven days 37% 54% 58% 53% Watched three or more hours per day of TV on an average school day 27% 25% 23% 20% Played video or computer games or used a computer for something oth- er than school work three or more hours per day on an average school day NA 21% 28% 32% Attended physical education (PE) classes on one or more days in an average week when they were in school 49% 48% 50% 49%
+Physical Activity 2010 2012 2014 2016 Physically active a total of at least 60 minutes per day on five or more of the past seven days 54% 58% 53% 52% Watched three or more hours per day of TV on an average school day 25% 23% 20% 19% Played video or computer games or used a computer for something other than school work three or more hours per day on an average school day 21% 28% 32% 38% Attended physical education (PE) classes on one or more days in an average week when they were in school 48% 50% 49% 42%

-2008 Physical Activity Guidelines for Americans
+2018 Physical Activity Guidelines for Americans, 2nd Edition